woodbrettm/challenges/README.md

 If you don't have yarn installed globally, run `npm install -g yarn`.
 Once complete, you're able to run commands from the `package.json` file immediately.

-To ensure the git hooks are properly installed, run: `yarn install`.
+To ensure the git hooks are properly installed, run: `yarn hooks`.

 ### Set Up Your Challenges Folder